storageos/tutorials/install-with-docker/001-prerequisites.md

 NBD (Network Block Device) is a default Linux kernel module that allows block devices to be run in userspace.
 It is not a requirement for StorageOS to run, but improves performance significantly.

-Switch to each terminal and enable the module:
+Switch to each terminal in turn and enable the module:
 `sudo modprobe nbd nbds_max=1024`{{execute}}